 - it is home to a very important number of bikes

-At the moment, most of the inhabitants from Amsterdam are not affiliated with any religion ( about 62%), while just about 14% of the citizens adhere to the Roman Catholic church.
+Currently, most of Amsterdam’s inhabitants are not affiliated with any religion ( about 62%), while just about 14% of the citizens adhere to the Roman Catholic church.

-Historically, the inhabitants of Amsterdam have been mostly Christian, and in 1900 historical evidence showed that about 70% of the population believe in God.
+Historically, the inhabitants of Amsterdam have been mostly Christian, and in 1900 historical evidence showed that about 70% of the population believed in God.

-Amsterdam is located in the western part of Netherlands, in the province called North Holland, but this city is just the capital of the country not also the capital of the province (which is Harleem).
+Amsterdam is located in the western part of the Netherlands, in the province called North Holland, but this city is just the capital of the country, not also the capital of the province (which is Harlem).

 Actually, the city has more than 100 kilometers (60 miles) of canals and most of these canals can be navigable by boats.

 There are 3 main canals: Keizersgracht, Prinsengracht, and Herengracht that are crossed daily by an impressive number of boats full of tourists and locals interested to discover a new face of this city.